whoisdsmith/BOOKMRKS-MTHRFCKR-II/Media/Audio.md

 ---

-### Audio-Pro Audio-VSTI
+#### Audio-Pro Audio-VSTI

 [Recut Pianos](https://bigcatinstruments.blogspot.com/2016/02/recut-pianos.html) - After a few complains about latency and other issues, I have reworked a couple pianos.
-First up is the Skerratt London piano by Kung Krille....
+First up is the Skerratt London piano by Kung Krille….

 2022-10-28T19:38:24.000Z